DFRobot/DFRobot_MAX17043/arduino/DFRobot_MAX17043/readme.md

 ## DFRobot_MAX17043 Library for Arduino
 ---------------------------------------------------------
-Provides an Arduino library for reading and interpreting MAX17043 data over I2C.
+Provides an Arduino library for reading and interperting MAX17043 data over I2C.

 ## Table of Contents